5T33Z0/OC-Little-Translated/Content/J_Compiling_Kexts/Slimming_Intel_WiFI_BT_Kexts.md

 ---

-## Testing
+## 5. Test
-- Copy the newly compiled kexts to `EFI/OC/Kexts`, replacing the existing ones
+- Copy the newly compiled kexts to `EFI/OC/Kexts`, replacing existing ones
 - Reboot
 - Check if WiFi and Bluetooth are still working.
-If not, you probably used an incorrect firmware.
+If not, you probably used an incorrect firmware  — revert to the prebuilt kexts from the OpenIntelWireless repo.

 > [!IMPORTANT]
 >